 Tip #1: Assess software against your challenges

 Below is a list of common challenges organizations face when entering the world of corporate social responsibility—such as finding the right opportunities, monitoring their progress, and sharing their story.
-Assess each software company you are considering against each of these challenges.
-Do they have the features and capabilities to resolve these problems?

 a.
 Tracking volunteer hours